improbable-eng/phtree-cpp/README.md

 - `PhTreeBoxF` uses `PhBoxF` keys, which consist of two `PhPointF` that define an axis-aligned rectangle/box.
 - `PhTree` uses `PhPoint` keys, which are vectors/points of `std::int64`

-The **PH-Tree MultiMap** supports out of the box three types:
+The **PH-Tree MultiMap** has three predefined tree types:

 - `PhTreeMultiMapD` uses `PhPointD` keys, which are vectors/points of 64 bit `double`.
 - `PhTreeMultiMapBoxD` uses `PhBoxD` keys, which consist of two `PhPointD` that define an axis-aligned rectangle/box.
 - `PhTreeMultiMap` uses `PhPoint` keys, which are vectors/points of `std::int64`

-Additional tree types can be defined easily analogous to the types above, please refer to the declaration of the tree types for an example.
+Additional key types and tree types can be defined easily analogous to the types above, please refer to the declaration of the types for an example.
 Support for custom key classes (points and boxes) as well as custom coordinate mappings can be implemented using custom `Converter` classes, see below.
 The `PhTreeMultiMap` is by default backed by `std::unordered_set` but this can be changed via a template parameter.

-The `PhTree` and `PhTreeMultiMap` types are available from `phtree.h` and `phtree_multimap.h`.
+The `PhTree` and `PhTreeMultiMap` types are declared in `phtree.h` and `phtree_multimap.h`.

 <a id="basic-operations"></a>